makask/odin-sign-up-form/README.md

 # odin-sign-up-form

 Web design layout exercise provided by Project Odin.
-The design of this page is provided by project odin and the main task is to achieve a result as similar as possible to the given design using html and css.
+The design of this page is provided by project odin and the main task is to achieve a result as similar as possible to the given design using html, css and javascript.

 Page is not responsive.